How we do business

 Unless such restrictions are otherwise relaxed by the BBC as part of granting a consent as referred to in paragraph 3.2 of the Business Framework.

 For the avoidance of doubt, the use or exploitation by the independent producer of clips comprising Additional Material is set out in paragraph 3.2 above.

-This is the BBC’s standard form of agreement for commissioning independent production companies and related documents.
-The Programme production agreement is sometimes referred to as the PPA.
+The BBC’s standard form of agreement for commissioning independent production companies (sometimes referred to as the PPA) covers: